This post was originally published on December 22, 2014 and was lightly revised on March 30, 2020.

 Habakkuk laments.
 God responds.
-Yet, God’s response seems to rattle Habakkuk more than settle him.
-He is flabbergasted how God can use the more wicked Babylonians for reproof such that the wicked swallows up the man more righteous than he.
+Yet, God’s response seems to rattle more than settle Habakkuk.
+God’s answer to evil appears only to be greater evil.
+Habakkuk is flabbergasted as to how God can use the more evil Babylonians for reproof such that the wicked swallows up the man more righteous than he.

-But before Habakkuk launches into his second lament expressing his greater confusion, he takes comfort in recalling who God is.
+But before Habakkuk launches into further lament, expressing his greater confusion, he takes comfort in recalling who God is.
 He reasons, “Are you not from everlasting?
 We shall not die.”
 How does God’s being from everlasting result in the conclusion that they shall not die?
 God is from everlasting, and what he does is from everlasting (2 Kings 19:25; Isaiah 46:9–10).
 Also, God is from everlasting, therefore, what He does is everlasting.
 He makes a covenant with Abraham that is an everlasting covenant (Genesis 17:7).
-This covenant is from everlasting, and is everlasting.
+God’s covenant love for his people is from everlasting, and is everlasting.
 When Habakkuk cries out “my God, my Holy One” he is speaking the language of covenant, just as when a husband says “my wife.”
-In this line of reasoning Habakkuk also addresses God as “the LORD,” or YHWH, and this is not inconsequential.
-YHWH is the covenant name of God, given by Him to His people for them to remember Him by throughout all their generations (Exodus 3:15).
-Habakkuk sees God as holy, righteous, good, and faithful.
-He calls Him his Rock (cf. Psalm 62:6–7).
+Habakkuk’s addressing God as “the LORD,” or Yahweh is not insignificant or unrelated.
+Yahweh is the covenant name of God, given by Him to His people for them to remember Him by throughout all their generations (Exodus 3:15).
+Habakkuk knows God as holy, righteous, good, and faithful because of who God has revealed Himself to be for His people.
+He calls Yahweh his Rock (cf. Psalm 62:6–7).
 Habakkuk comes before God, on the basis of God.
 In the midst of confusion, Habakkuk finds comfort in who God is, and yet, it is who God is that is the reason for his confusion.
 His theology and his reality don’t seem to jibe.